Support, connection, and authentic feedback from others.

 *Now offering online therapy groups during coronavirus shutdown.* Our group therapy sessions focus on general therapy, anxiety, rape and trauma, addiction, pain management, stress management, and men’s issues in a safe and trusting environment.
 Group members can provide support to one another and invest in growth and self awareness to impact positive change in personal and professional relationships.

-Our psychologists have a great deal of experience leading group therapies.
+Our psychologists have a great deal of experience leading group therapy.
 Dr. Rayna Markin Ph.D. & Dr. Eric Spiegel Ph.D., focused their book Attachment in Group Psychotherapy on teaching therapists how to run groups concentrated on attachment, developmental, and relational issues.

 We excel in providing supportive and interpersonal interactions.

 Our group therapy sessions can cover many different topics, but ironically, the themed groups often end up discussing issues that we might consider to be “general group” issues.
 Universal aspects of the human experience – such as the quest to truly know oneself, the need to be understood, the wish for love and fellowship, and the struggle to cope with pain and loss – all become expressed through symptoms presented through various group topics.

 Our therapists periodically offer skills groups for anxiety issues, however, the group therapies that we typically lead operate in an interpersonal process format, based on the principles espoused by Irvin Yalom.
 While we do some of the typical supportive work one usually associates with group therapy, the real magic occurs in the “here-and-now” interpersonal interaction.
 We establish a key distinction between “content” and “process” – content being the actual subject material discussed and process meaning HOW that story is experienced in the given moment and conveyed to others.